Vaiy108/UAV-flight-controls-portfolio/cpp-controls/FCND-Controls-CPP/README.md

 After building, the controller is run together with the provided quadrotor simulator to evaluate performance across the required scenarios.

+## Conclusion
+A full cascaded quadrotor controller was successfully implemented and tuned in C++.
+Each control layer was validated incrementally through targeted simulation scenarios.
+The final controller demonstrates stable hover, precise attitude control, accurate position tracking, robustness to non-idealities, and successful trajectory following.

 ## Author
 **Vasan Iyer**
 Embedded Software Development / Flight Controls Engineer